hlef/juliet/docs/basics-howto.md

  * files placed under data/ will be copied as-is to the root directory of your website.
  * files placed at the root of the theme directory are ignored by the build system.
-Thus, README, LICENSE, config.yml.EX are only present for the sake of documentation.
+Thus, `README`, `LICENSE`, `config.yml.EX` are only present for the sake of documentation.

-You can find more informations about theming in docs/themes-howto.md.
+You can find more informations about theming in `docs/themes-howto.md`.

 ## Building the website